gibsonpp/GR-sslcm-data/README.md

 The terms “prespawn survival” or “prespawn mortality” can be used to describe survival over a range of different time periods in adult salmonid life history.
-At its broadest, the term can refer to “non-fishery mortality of adult salmon and steelhead between the time the fish enter the Columbia River and the completion of spawning” (Johnson et al. 2007).
+Broadly, the term can refer to “non-fishery mortality of adult salmon and steelhead between the time the fish enter the Columbia River and the completion of spawning” (Johnson et al. 2007).
 More commonly, it refers to mortality between returning to the spawning area (i.e., after completing migration) and successful spawning (Bowerman et al. 2018).
-But, because in this data set the spawning ground surveys where carcasses might be recovered typically occur only during the spawning period, in practice the sampling method captures only mortality during this brief time period (about three weeks).
+Because this carcass data set is limited to data collecting during the spawning period, in practice the sampling method captures only mortality during this brief time period (about three weeks).
 Bowerman et al. (2021) describe this distinction as the “holding period” (after adults have returned to the spawning area